mozilla/vtt.js/README.md

 `oncue` is invoked for every cue that was fully parsed.
 In case of streaming parsing oncue is delayed until the cue has been completely received.

 `onpartialcue` is invoked as a cue is received, and might be invoked with a cue object that only contains partial content, and might be invoked repeatedly with the same cue object in case additional streaming updates are received.
 After the cue was fully parsed, `oncue` will be triggered on the same cue object.

-`onerror` is invoked when a parser error occurs.
-When parsing cues, oncue will be invoked if a partial cue was parsed successfully before 'onerror' is invoked.

 `onflush` is invoked in response to flush() and after the content was parsed completely.